How to Get a Student Loan Cosigner Release

 2. Find Out If Your Lender Offers Cosigner Release

 If you don’t want to refinance your loan, or can’t qualify for a loan refinance, your existing loan servicer might be willing to allow your cosigner to be released from repayment obligations.
 But even then, you must meet certain criteria.

 Most, but not all, private lenders provide a process for cosigner release.
-To find out if yours does, call them, send them a letter, or check online.
+To find out if yours does, check the lists below.
+If your lender isn’t listed, you can call them, send them a letter, or check their website.

 The Consumer Financial Protection Bureau has sample scripts you can use when contacting your lender online or via mail.

 These lenders allow a cosigner release after you complete the corresponding number of on-time monthly payments.

 - Ascent Student Loans — after 24 months